andi34/prebuilts_chromium/README.md

 ### Let's avoid patching our device tree or rom source to add Chromium prebuilt to our Rom

 - For Android 5 and below we are using ChromePublic.apk
-- For Android 6 and newer we are using ChromeModernPublic.apk (we use an update Webview Implementation, see below "Updated Chromium-based WebView")
+- For Android 6 and newer we are using ChromeModernPublic.apk (we use an updated Webview Implementation, see below ["Updated Chromium-based WebView"](https://github.com/andi34/prebuilts_chromium#updated-chromium-based-webview))

 ### How to use MonochromePublic on Android 7+